-Currently pending before the Department is the above-described Application for the proposed Lawton Family Marina, located in Herring Creek and northwest of the terminus of Sister's Lane, Millsboro, Sussex County, Delaware.
+Currently before the Department is the pending Application for the proposed Lawton Family Marina, located in Herring Creek and northwest of the terminus of Sister's Lane, Millsboro, Sussex County, Delaware.
 As noted previously, the Applicant's proposed project has been modified multiple times since the original plans were received by the Department back in 2019, both prior to and subsequent to the public hearing of February 24, 2021.
-I find that the Applicant is required to obtain a Marina Permit, an approved Operations and Maintenance Plan, and a Subaqueous Lands Lease for the proposed project, for the reasons noted above.

-I further find that above-described Application is subject to various state and federal regulatory requirements, including, but not limited to, the requirements of Delaware's Subaqueous Lands Act (7 Del.C.
+I find that the Applicant is required to obtain a Marina Permit, an approved O&M Plan, and a Subaqueous Lands Lease for the proposed project, for the reasons noted above.
+I further find that the Applicant's proposed project is subject to various state and federal regulatory requirements, including, but not limited to, the requirements of Delaware's Subaqueous Lands Act (7 Del.C.
 Ch.
 72), the Marina Regulations (7 DE Admin.
 Code 7501) and the Regulations Governing the Use of Subaqueous Lands (7 DE Admin.
 Code 7504), and as provided for under 7 Del.C.
 Ch.
 60.

-The TRM notes that, subsequent to the public hearing of February 24, 2021, the WWS determined that the ownership documentation and analysis provided by counsel for the Applicant was valid.
+As noted in the Department's TRM, subsequent to the public hearing of February 24, 2021, the WWS determined that the ownership documentation and analysis provided by counsel for the Applicant was valid.
 Additional discussions regarding the "de-facto" community proposed by the Applicant then ensued.
-In response to requesting justification for the number of slips proposed for the marina, the Applicant advised the Department that the proposed project would serve multiple parcels nearby who have shared ownership of the waterfront parcel.
-However, of the twelve (12) parcels listed, four of the parcels were listed for sale, and one of those four was owned by a nonfamily member.
+In response to providing the requested justification for the number of slips proposed for the marina, the Applicant advised the Department that the proposed project would serve multiple parcels nearby who have shared ownership of the waterfront parcel.
+It should be noted that, of the twelve (12) parcels listed in the proposed project, four of the parcels were listed for sale, and one of those four was owned by a non-family member.

 The WWS determined that, if the Applicant wanted to propose this marina for "de-facto" community use, then prior to DNREC issuance of the requisite permits, the Applicant must attain a planned residential community approval and the marina be declared a common element through Sussex County Planning and Zoning.
 Otherwise, it would be inappropriate for non-waterfront properties to have docking facility rights, per Section 4.9.6 of the Regulations Governing the Use of Subaqueous Lands, which states that "[m]inimum frontage adjacent to subaqueous lands for a docking facility for any parcel will be forty (40) feet."
 This determination was also made in consideration of development pressure and the cumulative impacts of allowing "de-facto" community use for proposed new marina facilities in a finite receiving waterbody.